Juliana Addison: Political career

-Juliana was elected as Member for Wendouree at the 2018 Victorian State Election after the retirement of her predecessor Sharon Knight.
+Addison was elected as member for Wendouree at the 2018 Victorian state election after the retirement of her predecessor, Sharon Knight.

-As of August 2022, she is chair of the parliamentary Economy and Infrastructure Committee.
+As of August 2022, she is chair of the parliamentary environment and planning committee.

-Juliana was re-elected at the 2022 Election for her second term, defeating Liberal candidate and former Mayor of Ballarat Samantha McIntosh.
+Addison was re-elected at the 2022 state election for her second term, defeating Liberal candidate and former mayor of Ballarat Samantha McIntosh.

+Since February 2023 Addison has been the Acting Speaker in the Legislative Assembly.

-Personal Life
+Personal life

-Juliana lives in Ballarat with her Husband and two young daughters.
+Addison lives in Ballarat with her husband and two young daughters.